ResByte/pytorch-feature-extractor/README.md

 # pytorch-feature-extractor
-Template for extracting features for various networks in Pytorch
+Template for extracting features for various image based networks in Pytorch.